Kengir uprising: The raid

 At 3:30 AM on June 26, flares were shot up into the sky and the raid began.
 Snipers quickly shot the sentries on the rooftops before they could sound the alarm, and the tanks rolled through the perimeter fence.
 Five tanks, 90 dogs, and 1,700 troops in battle-gear stormed the camp complex.

 Panic and chaos followed.
-While some 'detachments' vigorously fought back despite heavy losses and throwing improvised sulfur bombs at the tanks, other prisoners hid or committed suicide.
+While some 'detachments' vigorously fought back, throwing improvised sulfur bombs at the tanks despite heavy losses, other prisoners hid or committed suicide.
 The tanks, T-34s, alternately ran over prisoners or brought down barrack walls where prisoners were hiding, and used blank rounds of ammunition to strike terror and confusion into the prisoners.
 The hundreds of Soviet soldiers used live ammunition, and many prisoners were killed.
 Some tanks carried in barbed wire-laden trestles, and these were immediately set down as a means of quickly dividing up the camp and hindering the prisoners' freedom of movement.
 The commanders of the rebellion were specifically targeted by designated squads of soldiers and they were taken into custody alive; many of them were later tried and executed.
 After ninety minutes of violence, the remaining live prisoners, most of whom were in hiding, were ordered to come out on the promise that they would not be shot.